jlugocp/myv/content/_index.md

 I am passionate about the healing and transformative power of tuning forks, our voice and music.
 I enjoy sharing this information.

 My primary occupation is computer programmer.
-I see clients for Biofield Tuning and VFRT sessions in the evenings and weekends.
+I see clients for Biofield Tuning and VFRT sessions in the evenings and on weekends.
 I give presentations and workshops on the use of our voice and tuning forks for wellness.

 jlugo@hey.com